Library Privileges at other Institutions

 OCLC Reciprocal Borrowing Program

 The OCLC Reciprocal Faculty Borrowing Program (RFPB) allows KU faculty in good standing with the KU Libraries to request a Reciprocal Faculty Borrower's Card to serve as an introduction to libraries in participating institutions.
 Types and levels of service available and the requirements to receive services will vary with each institution.
-Request the Reciprocal Faculty Borrowing Program Card at the Watson Library Checkout Desk before your visit to a participating library; the card is valid for one year from the date of issue.
-Be sure to check with the library you plan to visit to determine the required documentation and whether you will have access to the material you need.
-See additional information:
+Request the Reciprocal Faculty Borrowing Program Card at the Watson Library Checkout Desk and an informational handout before your visit to a participating library; the card is valid for one year from the date of issue.
+Be sure to check with the library you plan to visit to determine the required documentation and whether you will have access to the materials you need.

 OCLC Shares On-site Access (Research Libraries Group)